-The White Mesa Mill was permitted and constructed in the early 1980s, originally to process uranium and vanadium ores from the historical Colorado Plateau mining district, and later from the high-grade breccia pipe mines in northern Arizona.
+The White Mesa Mill was permitted and constructed in the early 1980s, originally to process uranium and vanadium ores from the historic Colorado Plateau mining district, and later from the high-grade breccia pipe mines in northern Arizona.
 Throughout its operating history, the Mill has demonstrated the flexibility to adapt to wide variations in ore grades and processing parameters, resulting in exceptional recoveries of uranium and vanadium values from over three and one-half million tons of native ores.
 The Mill circuit can operate at leach temperatures up to 90 degrees centigrade and pH levels as low as 0.5, utilizing sulfuric acid.
 More recently, the Mill has demonstrated recoveries of 90 percent of contained tantalum/niobium values using a combination of sulfuric and hydrochloric acid leach.
 The Mill has eight high capacity thickeners, which are capable of being configured into groups or series of parallel stages.
-Three separate solvent extraction (liquid ion exchange) circuits are capable of handling aqueous flows up to 800 gallons per minute.
+Three separate solvent extraction (SX) circuits and an ion exchange (IX) circuit are capable of handling aqueous flows up to 800 gallons per minute.
 Final products can be dewatered, dried, or calcined at temperatures up to 650 degrees centigrade.
 The Mill is operated by a seasoned professional and operations staff, some of whom have been at the facility since its startup in spring of 1980.
-The metallurgical staff has the experience and background to evaluate options and process for the recovery of a wide variety of minerals.